“The Delights of Egypt”

 Hotel: Basma Hotel, Nile Obelisk Hotel, or similar, night #2.
 Meals: BB, L.

-We begin our day today with a beautiful treat.
+Early flight from Cairo to Aswan.
+When we arrive there, we have a beautiful treat.
 The Philae Isis Temple is on an island near Aswan.
 This temple was partially submerged when the Low Dam was constructed (1899-1902) by the British.
 With the construction of the High Dam (1959-1970), it would have been underwater completely.
 Thankfully, it was moved to higher ground on a neighboring island and its beauty continues to shine.

 After lunch, we visit the granite quarry where we see the Unfinished Obelisk of Hatshepsut.
 Although the fact that it cracked before it could be removed and brought to Luxor was a disaster in ancient times, it is a wonderful opportunity for us in modern times to see how the obelisks were created.